tobio-tenma/rg-nano-skraper-mix/README.md

 ## Stage 1 - Scrape Your Media with the Template Using Skraper

-Generally, you want to follow the excellent instructions created by [EB Zero](https://github.com/ebzero) and simply select the RG Nano XML template rather than the one made for Garlic/Onion.
+Generally, you want to follow the **[excellent instructions](https://github.com/ebzero/garlic-onion-skraper-mix#garlic-onion-skraper-mix)** created by [EB Zero](https://github.com/ebzero) and simply select the RG Nano XML template rather than the one made for Garlic/Onion devices.

 Here is what's different from the original instructions.
 This all on the *Media* tab:
 - **Output folder** should be set to **`%ROMROOTFOLDER%`**.